e27182/nRF52832_pesky/README.md

 5. Add altimeter data for 10DOF - could be hard due to limited RAM

 ## KNOWN ISSUES
-1. Windows 10\Edimax BT adapter - both mouse and joystick are unstable, quickly disconnected, lags, etc
+1. Windows 10\Edimax BT adapter - both mouse and joystick are unstable, quickly disconnects, lags, etc
 > Just add 3.1cm antenna to your board, it should solve the issue.